roof42/python-monad-pymonad/README.md

 - Clone this repository to get started.
 - Check out the slides/ directory for presentation materials. https://1drv.ms/p/s!Avm4-TXSbYZzgUuh0awwDYUmouvA?e=RGbM5Z
 ## Contact
-If you have any questions or want to discuss functional programming further, feel free to reach out via GitHub issues or connect with me on Twitter @yourhandle.
+If you have any questions or want to discuss functional programming further, feel free to reach out via GitHub issues or connect with me on discord "ruufimon".
 Happy coding! 🚀

 ## To install dependencies from requirements.txt